kencan7749/stimulus_evaluation/README.md

 # Plan

-- Evaluate metric in feature space from image inputs
+- Evaluate metric in feature space (intermediate layer in pytorch model) from image inputs